 Telling the Difference Between Lead Generation Vs Thought Leadership

-On the surface you could be forgiven for thinking that lead generation and thought leadership are the same thing or strive towards the same goal.
+On the surface you may think that lead generation and thought leadership are the same thing or strive towards the same goal.
 The reality, however, is that they are quite different.

 What Is a Thought Leader?

-Thought leadership is essentially a type of content marketing that enables you to answer some of the biggest questions in your industry, both in and outside of your team.
+Thought leadership is essentially a type of content marketing that enables you to answer some of the biggest questions in your industry.
 Whether you use a blog or social media (Twitter lends itself particularly well to thought leadership), the content is crafted in such a way that it taps into the passion of an audience.
 The content itself is the key here, because it will act as a driving force in making you an authority in your field.

 When looking to involve thought leadership in your marketing strategy, the first and most essential task is research.
-The whole point of being a leader in your industry is being able to offer knowledge to people in an accessible way that they may not have otherwise come across.
-By identifying the questions your audience are asking, for example, you can build a knowledge base that focuses on delivering answers to existing questions which can then be expanded upon to gain more interest.
+The whole point of being a leader in your industry is being able to offer knowledge to people in an accessible way.
+Telling them things that they may not have otherwise come across.
+By identifying the questions your audience are asking, for example, you can build a knowledge base that focuses on delivering answers to existing questions.
+You can then continue building upon these to gain more interest.

-You should also seek to identify potential challenges that your audience may face and offer practical solutions: it builds a sense of trust early in the business-to-consumer relationship.
-For a marketing agency in Hampshire, for example, the focus would be on creating content that also appeals to the growing need for localised marketing.
+You should also seek to identify potential challenges that your audience may face and offer practical solutions.
+It builds a sense of trust early in the business-to-consumer relationship.
+For a marketing agency in Hampshire, the focus would be on creating content that also appeals to the growing need for localised marketing.

 Lead Generation: All About Follow-up